Peakboard/peakboard.github.io/content/_misc/en-reloadflows.md

 <div class="box-tip" markdown="1">**Note**.

-Elements are not limited to use in a single Reload Flow.
+Elements are not limited to use in a single reload flow.
 A data source or dataflow can be used in multiple reload flows.
 Please be careful not to create accidental continuous loops when using data sources or dataflows multiple times.
 </div>